 Rutgers University is richly endowed with facilities for graduate study and research.
 The Rutgers University Library System contains over two million bound volumes as well as superb collections of government documents, manuscripts, pamphlets, maps, and other research materials.
 Within easy traveling distance are outstanding libraries, archives, and historical societies in the New York and Philadelphia areas.

 The department is home to several affiliated centers and projects.
 The Rutgers Center for Historical Analysis offers an opportunity for graduate students and visiting scholars from diverse fields to explore major themes in historical studies.
 The interdisciplinary Rutgers British Studies Center offers a wide variety of programming—lectures, workshops, team-taught graduate courses, and conferences—in all aspects of British history and culture.
-In addition, the presence on campus of the Thomas Edison Papers Project and the Institute for Electrical and Electronics Engineers History Center makes Rutgers a major destination for research in the history of electrical technology.

 The objectives and degree requirements for the doctoral degree program are detailed in the Program Description.